PDP-11 architecture: Floating Instruction Set (FIS)

-The FIS instruction set is an option for the PDP-11/35/40 and 11/03.
-Single-precision operating on a stack addressed by a register operand.
+FIS is an option for the PDP-11/35/40 and 11/03.
+Single-precision floats are operated on a stack addressed by a register operand.
 The high-order 13 bits specify the operation to be performed.
 A three bit field specifies which register is used as the floating point operand stack pointer.
 Each float is two words and each floating point instruction operates on two floats, returning one float as a result.
 The selected stack pointer is incremented by a stride of 4 after each operation.

-Floating Point Processor (FPP)
+Floating-Point Processor (FPP)

 This was the optional floating point processor option for 11/45 and most subsequent models.